osscameroon/js-generator/README.md

-# jsGenerator : Translating from Ht
+# jsGenerator : Translating fr

 # About